cloudwego/motore/README.md

 ## Overview

-Motore uses GAT and TAIT to reduce the mental burden of writing asynchronous code, especially to avoid the overhead of `Box` to make people less anxious.
+Motore uses GAT and TRAIT to reduce the mental burden of writing asynchronous code, especially to avoid the overhead of `Box` to make people less anxious.

 The core abstraciton of Motore is the `Service` trait: